Marisa Morán Jahn

-Marisa Morán Jahn, also known as Marisa Jahn (born 1977) is an American multimedia artist, writer, and educator based in New York City.
+Marisa Morán Jahn (born 1977), is an American multimedia artist, writer, and educator based in New York City.
 She is a co-founder and president of Studio REV-, a nonprofit arts organization that creates public art and creative media to impact the lives of low-wage workers, immigrants, youth, and women.
 She teaches at Massachusetts Institute of Technology (MIT) as a lecturer, Teachers College of Columbia University, and The New School.
 Jahn has edited three books about art and politics.

 Early life and education

-Marisa is an American of Chinese and Ecuadorian descent.
-Jahn is an alum of University of California, Berkeley and Massachusetts Institute of Technology (MIT).
-After graduation, she was a fellow at MIT Media Lab (2008 to 2010) and MIT Open Documentary Lab Fellow (2012 to 2014).
+Jahn is an American of Chinese and Ecuadorian descent.

+She is an alumnus of University of California, Berkeley and Massachusetts Institute of Technology (MIT).
+After graduation, she was a fellow at MIT Media Lab from 2008 to 2010, and an MIT Open Documentary Lab fellow from 2012 to 2014.

 Artwork

-Her work integrates storytelling, visual art, performance, writing, and film.
-Some of her more notable art projects have included the literacy project El Bibliobandido (2010) in which she created workshops and video with a village in El Pital Honduras, the multi-part project of experimental videos on the black market called Video Slink Uganda (2013), Contratados (2014) which is a website to help migrant workers review worksites, NannyVan (2012) the public art project, mobile app, and phone hotline and the public art project, web series and mobile studio called CareForce (2017) which addresses issues faced by domestic workers.
+Jahn's work integrates storytelling, visual art, performance, writing, and film.
+Her art projects have included the literacy project El Bibliobandido (2010), in which she created workshops and video with a village in El Pital Honduras; a multi-part project of experimental videos on the black market called Video Slink Uganda (2013); Contratados (2014), which is a website to help migrant workers review worksites; NannyVan (2012), public art project, mobile app, and phone hotline; and a public art project, web series, and mobile studio called CareForce (2017), which addresses issues faced by domestic workers.